Valkea/OC_P9/README.md

 *demo-login :* Alice

-*demo-password :* lapin
+*demo-password :* merveille

 #### Bob
 ```
-Bob is an acount with some opened tickets & reviews.
+Bob is an account with some opened tickets & reviews.
 He is not following anyone but he is followed by Carl.

 So he is supposed to see its own tickets & reviews as well as